QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 want to grant every member of an externally managed group (such as an LDAP group) a number of privileges and roles in the repository manager

-For example, assume that we have a group in LDAP named "scm" and we want to make sure that everyone in the scm group has administrative privileges.
+For example, assume that we have a group in LDAP named "scm" and we want to make sure that everyone in that group has administrative privileges.

 ##### Users